pythonph/pycon-organizer-manual/problems.md

-# Problems Encountered in the Previous PyCons and Possible Solutions
+# Problems Encountered and Possible Solutions

 This page will serve as documentation for the problems encountered in previous PyCons and what are the suggested solutions/workarounds.